 Health and safety systems differ across Europe.
 The European statistical office (Eurostat) publishes data in as standardised a form as possible.
-Their data shows that GB performance is favourable, compared with other EU countries, with relatively low rates of fatalities, accidents and ill health.
+Data available on Eurostat shows that GB performance is favourable compared to other EU countries, with relatively low rates of work-related fatalities, accidents and ill health.

 - Rates of fatal injury across the EU-15 and GB show a downward trend over the period 1998-2010.
-The EU-15 comprises Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden and UK (up to 2010, fatal injury data provided for the UK covered Great Britain only).
-(Eurostat, ESAW, 2010)
+The EU-15 comprises Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden and the UK (up to 2010 fatal injury data provided for the UK covered Great Britain only) (Eurostat, ESAW, 2010).

 Note: From 2008, the rate of fatal injuries was calculated using updated industry data, so the series differs slightly from this point on.
 EU-15 data is available from 2009.